Burial Costs in West Virginia (2026)

 A traditional burial in West Virginia costs approximately $6,100 for the funeral service plus $2,700 for a cemetery plot.
 When you add a burial vault ($1,080), opening and closing fees ($1,350), casket ($1,830), and headstone ($1,000-$3,000), the total typically ranges from $11,230 to $15,760.

-Is a burial vault required in West Virginia?
+Are burial vaults mandatory in West Virginia?

 How do I compare cemetery costs in West Virginia?

-Is green burial available in West Virginia?
+Can I choose a natural or green burial in West Virginia?

 Calculate Your Funeral Costs — Free Tools